microsoftgraph/msgraph-sdk-powershell/src/Users/Users/docs/v1.0-beta/New-MgUserNotification.md

 ### -ExpirationDateTime
 Sets a UTC expiration date and time on a user notification using ISO 8601 format (for example, midnight UTC on Jan 1, 2019 would look like this: '2019-01-01T00:00:00Z').
-When time is up, the notification is removed from the Microsoft Graph notification feed store completely and is no longer part of notification history.
+When time is up, the notification is removed from the Microsoft.Graph.Beta notification feed store completely and is no longer part of notification history.
 Max value is 30 days.

 ```yaml